 2. Attach the two Wi-Fi antennas to the RP-SMA connectors (D).

-3. Connect the HDMI or SDI output from your video source to Serv 4K’s input connector (H or L).
+3. Connect your video source's HDMI or SDI output to Serv 4K’s input connector (H or L).

 4. Turn the Power switch on the back (M) to the ON position.